 Mobile wallets have been around for years (Google Pay launched in 2015).
 And while the idea was initially met with skepticism, merchants that have enabled digital wallet payment methods have enjoyed an increase in sales conversions in addition to other benefits.

-Through JotForm’s new Stripe Checkout integration, you can enable Google Pay as a payment method; however, you need an active Stripe account to do so.
-Stripe Checkout also supports Google Pay on the web, allowing consumers to use it wherever merchants support it.
+Through Jotform’s Stripe Checkout or Square gateway integration, you can enable Google Pay as a payment method; however, you need an active Stripe or Square account to do so.
+Stripe Checkout and Square also support Google Pay on the web, allowing consumers to use it wherever merchants support it.

 The security of our customers’ data (and your customers’ data) is of the utmost importance to us.
-We elected to make Google Pay available through Stripe Checkout in part because it supports secure digital payments in a way that’s not otherwise possible.
+We elected to make Google Pay available through Stripe Checkout and Square in part because they support secure digital payments in a way that’s not otherwise possible.

 G Pay creates encrypted IDs for payment sources, so while the customer pays with one click (and is authenticated biometrically via facial or fingerprint recognition), the actual card or bank info on file isn’t revealed.
 As a result of enhanced identity controls, G Pay transactions are rejected less frequently than card only transactions.

-Additionally, Stripe Checkout helps you meet PCI compliance and Europe’s PSD2 by automatically handling strong customer authentication (SCA) for your online payments.
+Additionally, Stripe Checkout and the Square payment gateway help you meet PCI compliance and Europe’s PSD2 by automatically handling strong customer authentication (SCA) for your online payments.

-No matter the size of your business, you can sign up for Stripe for free (though heavy volume businesses might require a custom package).
-Stripe charges a competitive rate of 2.9 percent +.30 per successful card charge, which is the same rate applied for Google Pay.
-New merchants can sign up here.
+No matter the size of your business, you can sign up for Stripe and Square for free (though heavy volume businesses might require a custom package).
+Stripe charges a competitive rate of 2.9 percent +.30 per successful card charge, while Square charges 2.6 percent + .10 per successful charge, which is the same rate applied for Google Pay.

 The benefits of Google Pay